fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award.md

 ### Request
 fields: Defines what award variables are returned in an array using the Fields provided below.

 filters: Defines how the awards are filtered.
 The filter object is defined here.
-Unique filters are compounded by AND operators.
+Each Unique filter type is compounded by ORs the combined with the other filters by AND operators.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation

 limit (**OPTIONAL**): how many results are returned.
-If no limit is specified, the data is uncapped.
+If no limit is specified, the limit is set to 10.

 page (**OPTIONAL**):  The page number that is currently returned.